lapizote/school-notes/Humanities/STS 10/5 - Future of S&T.md

 - 1710 -> Statute of Anne - modern concept of copyright based on this document
 - 1886 -> Berne Convention - international recognition of copyright
 - 1994 -> Trade-related aspects of Intellectual Property Rights (TRIPS) - International IP agreement
+### Not just an ethical issue!
+- IPRs as economic and trade instruments
+### Technology changes...
+Society changes...
+How can we still protect IPR without compromising equitable access to technology and products (e.g. drugs and vaccines?)

+How should governance and policy structures change along with them?

+How can we still protect IPR without choking creativity and innovation?
+### We are now in the...
+- '...third technological wave'
+- '...second machine age'
+- '...fourth industrial revolution'